zcattacz/alasql_wiki/Alasql-Object.md

 ## How to use alasql()

-*alasql* is a main object and function of Alasql library.
+*alasql* is a main object and function of AlaSQL library.
 It can be used in some different ways:

 ```html
     <script src="alasql.js"></script>